 To avoid a gap in coverage, sign up for a new plan by the 15th of the last month of your current plan’s coverage.
 Coverage can begin the first day of the next month.

 No. You can get coverage outside the Marketplace.
 But the rules and deadlines are slightly different.

-Health insurance companies selling plans outside the Marketplace must allow you to have open enrollment from 30 days before your grandfathered individual plan renews until 30 days after.
+Health insurance companies selling plans outside the Marketplace must allow you to enroll from 30 days before to 30 days after your grandfathered plan renews or ends.

-Outside of an open enrollment period, you may not be able to buy or change health plans inside or outside the Marketplace unless you qualify for a Special Enrollment Period.
+If you miss this window, you can’t buy or change plans, inside or outside the Marketplace, unless you qualify for another Special Enrollment Period.